GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Although functional programming was not developed as a direct response to the problems of OOP and takes its roots in [category theory](https://en.wikipedia.org/wiki/Category_theory) and [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) of Alonso Church, it can successfully eliminate some hurdles of OOP by severely restricting programmers at the level of language.
-For example, side effects are prohibited in the most places, and looping constructs are replaced by recursion, which is usually done through folding.
+For example, side effects are prohibited in most places, and looping constructs are replaced by recursion, which is usually done through folding.
 Abstractions are built using higher-order functions and functional composition.
 To successfully use the functional approach, a programmer needs to learn how to bypass imposed restrictions (often referenced by the technical term "purity") by utilizing